 (Note: VCs are venture capital firms.
 LPs refer to limited partners, i.e., institutions or entities that invest their money with venture capital firms.)

-The above tweet from Jack caused much uproar on Twitter; traditional media featured it in their headlines for a while, and many people cited it as one of the greatest threats (barriers and disadvantages to Web3).
-In response to the lies he claims Web3 proponents present to the public, Jack Dorsey pioneered a new phase of the Web called Web5.
+The above tweet from Jack caused much uproar on Twitter.
+Traditional media featured it in their headlines for a while, and many people cited it as one of the greatest threats (barriers and disadvantages) to Web3.
+In response to the lies he claims Web3 proponents present to the public, Jack Dorsey introduced a new phase of the Web called Web5.
 Really?
 Web5?
 What of Web 4, you might ask?
-In this Web5 article, you will discover not only what Jack said, but also how the concept of Web5 differs from Web 3.
+Nevertheless, in this Web5 article, you will discover not only what Jack said, but also how the concept of Web5 differs from Web 3.

 Without being distracted by Jack’s Web5 yet, a side-by-side comparison of Web3 and Web 2.0 will demonstrate how Web3 is superior to Web 2.0.
 Web3 promises decentralization, but is that all it can offer over Web 2.0?
 Web 2.0 revolutionized web technology and changed how we interact and communicate with the internet.
 It moved the users away from consumers to creators.
 A number of achievements have been made by Web 2.0.
 Considering these great fits, what are the differences between Web 2 and Web 3?